Jerry McGee

-Jerry McGee (July 21, 1943 – March 29, 2021) was an American professional golfer who played on the PGA Tour and the Champions Tour.
+Jerry McGee (July 21, 1943 – March 31, 2021) was an American professional golfer who played on the PGA Tour and the Champions Tour.

+Career

 McGee was born in New Lexington, Ohio.
 He attended Ohio State University and was a member of the golf team.

-He turned pro in 1966 and joined the PGA Tour in 1967.
+In 1966, McGee turned pro.
+He was successful at 1966 PGA Tour Qualifying School.
+In 1967, McGee joined the PGA Tour.

 McGee won four PGA Tour events in the latter half of the 1970s.
 In 1979, he won twice: a one shot win over Jerry Pate at the Kemper Open, and a couple of months later a one stroke win over Jack Renner at the Sammy Davis Jr.-Greater Hartford Open.
 His best finish in a major championship was T-5 at the 1972 Masters Tournament.
 He was a member of the 1977 Ryder Cup team.

 McGee was known for his superb play around the greens.
 At 5 feet 9½ inches tall and a slim 160 pounds, distance in the ball striking phase of the game was a constant problem for him.
 He was also plagued by injuries and illnesses during his career.
 McGee retired from the PGA Tour in 1981 largely due to health problems.
 He took a club pro job at Oak Tree Country Club in Pennsylvania just across the border from his East Palestine, Ohio home.

 McGee returned to competitive golf on the Senior PGA Tour in 1993 upon reaching the age of 50.
 His best finish in this venue is a T-2 at the 1997 BankBoston Classic.
 In 1999, he underwent treatment for oropharyngeal, squamous cell carcinoma.

+Personal life

 McGee's son, Mike McGee, a golf agent/businessman, and one-time record-setting pitcher at Mt.
 Union College, is married to LPGA Tour golfer Annika Sörenstam.

 McGee died March 29, 2021, in Florida at the age of 77.